SMG Journal writing prize

 • Submissions from authors from all countries are warmly welcomed, though all articles must be written in English.

-• The submission deadline is 1st of March of each year, and articles submitted for the prize will be accepted at any time in the preceding year.
+• The submission deadline is 1 March of each year, and articles submitted for the prize will be accepted at any time in the preceding year.

 • The competition is closed to all staff and fellows of the Science Museum Group; however, for the sake of this competition, collaborative doctoral students are considered to be ‘employees’ of their supervising universities and are, therefore, considered eligible candidates.